Latest Injury Updates Before Oregon Ducks vs. Indiana Hoosiers

 The No. 3 Oregon Ducks and No. 7 Indiana Hoosiers are set to square off inside Autzen Stadium on Saturday, so what are the latest injury updates for both teams?
 Oregon and Indiana had bye weeks before playing each other, giving both teams equal time to prepare as well as recover.

-The Big Ten will release the official availability reports from Oregon and Indiana two hours before kickoff.
-However, Ducks coach Dan Lanning and Hoosiers coach Curt Cignetti did reveal some injury updates in the week leading up to their top-10 matchup.
+The Big Ten has released the official availability reports from Oregon and Indiana two hours before kickoff.
+Indiana coach Curt Cignetti revealed that defensive back D'Angelo Ponds is expected to play against Oregon, and Ponds is not listed on the Hoosiers' official availability report.

 Dan Lanning gave a brief update on the status of defensive back Trey McNutt as well as wide receiver Evan Stewart and Dillon Gresham.